markuszoeller/markuszoeller.github.io/posts/2017/10/27/monitoring-prometheus.rst

 .. image:: prometheus-graph.png
    :target: /_images/prometheus-graph.png
    :alt: Prometheus graph page with a query for free disk space

+.. note:: The (old) version of *Prometheus* I used here adds itself automatically (not sure if this is a bug or a feature) additionally to the setting I did (with labels), so I ignore that entry with another constraint ``name!=''`` like you see in the image.

 You'll notice very quickly that this gets ugly.
 For example, the metric is in bytes, and you cannot transform it to a human readable unit.
 Let's